-- Authorized by the NC Acupuncture Licensing Board (NCALB) to operate a professional program in Chinese Medicine. - Approved by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM). - Approved by the United States Department of Education to offer Title IV funds to qualified students. - Approved by the Student and Exchange Visitor Program (SEVP).
-International students may apply for F-1 visas to attend the MAHM and dual degree MAHM/DAHM programs. - Approved by the Veteran's Administration to apply VA benefits toward tuition for qualified students. - Approved by the Department of Vocational Rehabilitation (DVR) to have tuition subsidized for approved students. - Authorized to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA) and to offer distance education courses and/or programs to any other SARA state member.
-California is not a SARA member, and the college is not currently registered with the California Bureau for Private Postsecondary Education (BPPE), therefore, the college cannot enroll applicants who reside in the state of California.
+- Authorized by the NC Acupuncture Licensing Board (NCALB) to operate a professional program in Chinese Medicine. - Approved by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM). - Approved Educational and Training Program with the California Acupuncture Licensing Board [Dual degree program] - Approved by the United States Department of Education to offer Title IV funds to qualified students. - Approved by the Student and Exchange Visitor Program (SEVP).
+International students may apply for F-1 visas to attend the MAHM and dual degree MAHM/DAHM programs. - Approved by the Veteran's Administration to apply VA benefits toward tuition for qualified students. - Approved by the Department of Vocational Rehabilitation (DVR) to have tuition subsidized for approved students. - Authorized to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA) and to offer distance education courses and/or programs to any other SARA state member. \California is not a SARA member, and the college is not currently registered with the California Bureau for Private Postsecondary Education (BPPE), therefore, the college cannot enroll applicants who reside in the state of California.
 Applicants should speak with the admissions director about their timeline for relocation.